-In kangaroos native Australia the only place that it is legal to keep a one as a pet is in the state of Victoria, but even then a permit is required.
+For kangaroos native to Australia, the only place that it is legal to keep one as a pet is in the state of Victoria, but even then a permit is required.
 However, in the Northern Territories kangaroos are classed as a protected species.
 In Tasmania, it is legal to hunt them, but not to own them.

 Is a Pet Kangaroo a Good Idea?

 Legalities aside, while it might seem like a good idea to keep a kangaroo as a pet, there are a few things to consider first.
 The truth is, just because you can keep a kangaroo as a pet in some places, it doesn’t necessarily mean that it is actually a good idea.

 For a start, they are wild animals and need a lot of land to roam around.
 Kangaroos are used to traveling for many miles every day in search of food.
 Red kangaroos can reach speeds of more than 40 mph and their average leap is 25 to 30 feet long.
 So, this means that kangaroos are really not a good pet for someone who has limited outdoor space.
 They’re also used to living in large groups of up to fifty animals – known as mobs.
 This means they should ideally have company of their own kind.

 As well as needing a fair amount of space to roam around, pet kangaroos need some pretty good fencing to keep them in.
 Kangaroos can cover more than 30 feet with one leap, but they can also jump around 10 feet high too.
 So, standard garden fencing just isn’t going to be high enough to keep a kangaroo in.
 Not only that, but kangaroos are pretty strong too.
 Therefore, any fencing must be robust enough to stop them from breaking out.